 Ingredients You’ll Need

-Vegetables: We use a mixture of broccoli, red peppers, and carrots as the vegetables in this recipe.
-However, you can use whatever vegetables you have in your fridge!
+Vegetables: We use a mixture of broccoli, red bell peppers, and carrots as the vegetables in this recipe.
+However, you can use whatever vegetables you have in your fridge, including green bell peppers, snow peas or onions!
 The key to cooking the vegetables is checking them often to make sure they don’t get mushy!

 Chicken: We recommend using chicken breasts in this recipe!
-They are a great lean meat that cooks quickly and absorbs the teriyaki sauce well!
+They are a great lean meat that cooks quickly and absorbs the teriyaki sauce well for a super tender and flavorful texture!
 Feel free to substitute the chicken breasts with chicken thighs, just be sure to cut your chicken thighs in chunks as well.

 Rice: We generally serve teriyaki chicken with white rice (normal or minute rice).
 There are many different grain options you can use, too!
-Quinoa, brown rice, or even even this simple Asian salad would be delicious as a base for this stir fry.
+Quinoa, brown rice, cauliflower rice or even even this simple Asian salad or rice noodles would be delicious as a base for this stir fry.

 Sauce!
 Let’s get into that a little more, shall we? 😀